Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Phase diagram of early transient regime

 \section{Phase diagram of early transient regime}

 For wide enough networks trained with MSE loss using SGD, training converges into a flatter region after an initial increase in the training loss for learning rates $c > 2$ \cite{Lewkowycz2020TheLL}.
-Figure \ref{fig:early_training_dynamics}(a, b) shows the first $10$ steps of the loss and sharpness trajectories of a shallow ($d=5$ and $w=512$) CNN trained on the CIFAR-10 dataset with MSE loss using SGD.
+Fig. \ref{fig:early_training_dynamics}(a, b) shows the first $10$ steps of the loss and sharpness trajectories of a shallow ($d=5$ and $w=512$) CNN trained on the CIFAR-10 dataset with MSE loss using SGD.
 For learning rates, $c \geq 2.82 $, the loss catapults and training eventually converges into a flatter region, as measured by sharpness.
-Additionally, we observe that sharpness may also spike initially, similar to the training loss (see Figure \ref{fig:early_training_dynamics} (b)).
+Additionally, we observe that sharpness may also spike initially, similar to the training loss (see Fig. \ref{fig:early_training_dynamics} (b)).
 However, this initial spike in sharpness occurs at relatively higher learning rates ($c \geq 5.65$), which we will examine along with the loss catapult.
 We refer to this spike in sharpness as `sharpness catapult.'

 An important consideration is the degree to which this phenomenon changes with network depth and width.
 Interestingly, we found that the training loss in deep networks on average catapults at much larger learning rates than $c = 2$.
-Figure \ref{fig:early_training_dynamics}(c, d) shows that for a deep ($d = 10, w = 128$) CNN, the loss and sharpness may catapult only near the maximum trainable learning rate.
+Fig. \ref{fig:early_training_dynamics}(d, e) shows that for a deep ($d = 10, w = 128$) CNN, the loss and sharpness may catapult only near the maximum trainable learning rate.
 In this section, we characterize the properties of the early training dynamics of models with MSE loss.
-For cross-entropy loss, we found that the early time dynamics is more chaotic and it is unclear to what extent it can be separated into different phases.
+In Appendix \ref{appendix:crossentropy}, we show that a similar picture emerges for cross-entropy loss, despite the dynamics being noisier.